 John Ogilvie, born in 1579, was raised in his first formative years by a Calvinist father in post-Reformation Scotland, but, as with many young noblemen, he was sent to the Continent to be educated by the recently-founded Jesuits, who had already made a name for themselves for having the best schools and curricula (adopting what had always been considered a Catholic liberal arts program).

-Young Sir John soon realized the truth of Catholicism, and the errors of the renegade-priest Knox’s Presbyterianism, and, at the age of 17, was received into the Church.
-Soon afterwards, he joined the Jesuits themselves in 1599, and was ordained in 1610.
+Young Sir John soon realized the truth of Catholicism, in contrast to the obvious errors, theological, historical and spiritual, of the renegade-priest John Knox’s Presbyterianism, and, at the age of 17, was received into the Church.
+Soon afterwards, he joined the Jesuits themselves in 1599, and, after a solid formation, was ordained in 1610.

 Father Ogilvie spent his all-too brief priestly ministry as a missionary first in London, then Paris, and finally in his native Scotland, where Catholicism and the sacraments were outlawed under pain of death; it was here, not far from where he was born, after working for a year clandestinely as a priest under the pseudonym ‘John Watson, horse-trader’ that he was betrayed.

 His virtue and discipline shone forth during his brutal imprisonment, and his patience and kindness converted many.
 The King’s Men strove to coerce him to betray his confidants, renounce his faith, and swear allegiance to King James (the Sixth of Scotland, and the First of England, the tragic Protestant son of the tragic Catholic Mary, Queen of Scots, put to death when James was but an infant by the also-tragic Elizabeth the First).

 Father Ogilvie underwent a number of tortures, being put in the ‘boots’, which crushed his feet, and the jailers were ordered to keep him awake for a full ‘novena’, nine days without sleep, towards the end of which they had to slash him with knives and drop him on the floor to keep him awake.
 Physicians who examined him afterward declared that one more day would have killed him, and the priest was never the same afterward; as he confessed, his sharp mind was now somewhat confused.